txin-y/23springNeuralNetworkProject/README.md

 ## Version 2 - Transformer from Scratch

 The second version replaces the simple networks with a transformer built from scratch.
 However, this version had difficulty learning, and after several attempts, the network still could not learn effectively.
+In this version, it's no need to run the code since it's just an illustration of my attempt to train Transformer from scratch.

 ### Note: In Version 2, the transformer model was challenging to train, and it was difficult to achieve good results.
 However, the code still demonstrates the various attempts made to improve its performance.
 It's essential to learn from this experience and consider using a pre-trained model or alternative networks like LSTM for better results.

 ## Version 3 - LSTM Network

 The third version employs an LSTM network for classification, resulting in improved accuracy.
-Additionally, visualizations such as loss and accuracy curves are incorporated to enhance the analysis.
+Visualizations such as loss and accuracy curves are also incorporated to enhance the analysis.
+And we can see there's a slight decrease in valid accuracy.
 A new evaluation metric, ROC and AUC, is introduced, with the corresponding curve plotted and the area calculated at the end of the training process.
 These elements are handled separately in three distinct kernels.
 To avoid confusion, the simple version has been commented out.

 ## Version 4 - Tweet Text Dataset